 usability testing partners

 Usability lab.
-This refers to usability testing conducted in a controlled lab environment that enables the organization to gather all the feedback they need.
+This refers to usability studies conducted in a controlled lab environment that enable the organization to gather all the feedback they need.
 In this setting, the organization carefully maintains all devices and variables to keep a stable environment.
 The usability lab typically includes a number of recording devices, as well as a one-way mirror and a means to communicate with the participant.
 However, to keep participants relaxed, usability labs typically include lighting and temperature controls, plus comfortable furniture or other amenities.

 Guerilla testing.
 As a low-cost, quick alternative to more thorough testing, guerilla testing (also called hallway testing or corridor testing) can reveal some helpful usability insights.
-Rather than carefully cultivating a pool of usability testing participants, guerilla testing occurs out in the wild, such as at coffee shops and shopping centers.
+Rather than carefully cultivating a pool of participants, guerilla testing occurs out in the wild, such as at coffee shops and shopping centers.
 With guerilla testing, UX researchers approach random or minimally vetted individuals for short evaluations of a product, often less than a half-hour.
 Unlike a lab environment, guerilla testing is lightweight, typically just requiring a device for testing, a test facilitator, a note-taker and screen recording software.
 While this approach improves metrics like conversion rates and customer satisfaction, guerilla testing cannot guarantee that you are sufficiently testing usability for your target audience.

 Contextual inquiry.
 This usability testing method takes place in the participant’s own environment.
 Often less task-oriented than other types of usability testing, contextual inquiry involves a researcher interviewing the participant and observing them as they work with the product.
-By interviewing the participant during the usability test, researchers can gain in-the-moment insights that the participant might otherwise forget or omit in a post-session report.
+By interviewing the participant during the test, researchers can gain in-the-moment insights that the participant might otherwise forget or omit in a post-session report.
 While contextual inquiry might occur in imperfect conditions compared to a lab environment, this method enables the researcher to learn subtle details, such as:

 what devices and equipment the participant uses